 - Check out the art and gift shop at Whitaker Center

-The curved wall gallery showcases a rotating art exhibition, with works ranging from impressionistic to modern.
-Stop by the Wonders Gift Shop for a unique and educational toys and souvenirs that'll make you say "Neat!"
+The curved wall gallery showcases a rotating art exhibition, with works ranging from impressionistic to modern, and the Wonders Gift Shop is filled with unique and educational toys and souvenirs that'll make you say "Neat!"

 - Bike the Capital Area Greenbelt

 This 20-mile trail of on-road and dedicated paths is perfect for visitors who like to sightsee and exercise.
 You'll pass by landmarks like Wildwood Park, Riverfront Park, Five Senses Garden, and Reservoir Park.
 Be sure to stop for a few photos!

 Water sports enthusiasts should have no issues with the Susquehanna River’s calm waters, which are great for kayaking, fishing, pontoon boating, and creating your own adventures!